Data and indicators

 The WHO Health Equity Assessment Toolkit (HEAT)

 The Health Equity Assessment Toolkit is a software application that facilitates the assessment of within-country health inequalities.
+In 2021 HEAT Plus was launched, allowing for users to upload and work with their own database.

 - Explore inequality, which enables users to explore the situation in one setting of interest (e.g. a country, province or district) to determine the latest situation of inequality and the change in inequalities over time.